langchain-ai/langchain/docs/prompts.md

 #### FewShotPromptTemplate
 A FewShotPromptTemplate is a Prompt Template that includes some examples.
 It consists of:
-- examples: a list of examples to use
+- examples OR example selector: a list of examples to use, or an Example Selector to select which examples to use
 - example prompt template: a Prompt Template responsible for taking an individual example (a dictionary) and turning it into a string to be used in the prompt.
-- example selector: an Example Selector to select which examples to use
 - prefix: the template put in the prompt before listing any examples
 - suffix: the template put in the prompt after listing any examples
 - example separator: a string separator which is used to join the prefix, the examples, and the suffix together